You have a choice:

 6. Contraceptive injection: R 150 – R 250

-Services at primary health care facilities (clinics) in South Africa are accessible for people who are not on medical aid.
-If you are referred to a hospital, there may be a cost involved.
-The amount will depend on your earnings and the number of dependents, according to the hospital rating scale.
+Services at primary health care facilities (clinics) in South Africa are accessible for people without medical aid.
+If you are referred to a hospital, a cost may be involved.
+According to the hospital rating scale, the amount will depend on your earnings and the number of dependents.
 The hospital will require a recent payslip/income assessment (IRP5).

 What are the most common side effects of Contraceptives?